{{flagHref}}

 What is Selenium?

-Selenium is a non-metal element, essentially required in trace amounts for biological functions, and widely used in various applications across industries.
+Selenium is a non-metal element, essential in trace amounts for biological functions, and widely used in various applications across industries.

 It is mostly extracted from selenide ores during the refining of metals like copper, using roasting and purification techniques.